Skip to main content

 • Radical trachelectomy with pelvic lymph node dissection and sometimes removal of the para-aortic lymph nodes

 • Radical hysterectomy with removal of lymph nodes in the pelvis and sometimes lymph nodes from the para-aortic area.
-If none of the lymph nodes are found to have cancer, radiation may still be discussed as an option if the tumor is large, if the tumor has grown into blood or lymph vessels, or if the tumor is invading the surrounding connective tissue that supports organs such as the uterus, bladder, vagina (the stroma).
+If none of the lymph nodes are found to have cancer, radiation may still be discussed as an option if the tumor is large, if the tumor has grown into blood or lymph vessels, or if the tumor is invading the surrounding connective tissue (the stroma) that supports organs such as the uterus, bladder, and vagina.
 If the cancer has spread to the tissues next to the uterus (called the parametria) or to any lymph nodes, or if the tissue removed has positive margins, radiation (EBRT) with chemotherapy is usually recommended.
 The doctor may also advise brachytherapy after the combined chemo and radiation are done.

 Stages IB3 and IIA2